 The much more interesting question is not whether Microsoft is planning to rebase Windows to Linux, but how far Windows will go on open source.
 We are already seeing components like Windows Terminal, PowerToys, and other Windows components either begin life as or go open source.
-The more logical and realistic goal here is a continued opening of Windows components and the Windows development process, even beyond the Insiders program, in a way that benefits other operating systems.
+The more logical and realistic goal here is a continued opening of Windows components and the Windows development process, even beyond the Insiders program, in a way that benefits other operating systems and open source generally.

 After all, Windows has already adopted the Ubuntu release cadence, of six-month releases in April and October with set releases getting extended support.
 Windows 2004 and Ubuntu 20.04 landed within days of each other.
 I kid.